ivosl/liri-node-app/README.md

 ### Appending

-All the information that is returned and displayed in the terminal/bash window is recorded by being appended to the log.txt file.
+All the information that is returned and displayed in the terminal/bash window is recorded by being appended to log.txt file
 ![Appending](/images/append.png)